A Community Interest Company (CIC) is an enterprise established to generate a profit for the benefit of the community.

-For example, CICs began to be set up to run community facilities such as swimming pools, community centres, and other assets that were being sold off by local authorities.
+For example, CICs began to be established to manage community facilities, such as swimming pools, community centres, and other assets that were being sold by local authorities.

 Today, there are around 30,000 CICs of all sizes across the UK (2024), operating in a wide range of sectors, including health, the arts, media, education and social work.